tgreaser/Junos-MFA-Yubikey/README.md

 Model: ex9214     Junos: 25.2R1-9 <br>
 Model: ex4600 **waiting on getting one to finish this and other evpn vxlan labs  <br>

-Fedora 42 workstaiton x86
+Fedora 42 workstaiton x86 <br>
-Yubico  Multi-factor authentication (MFA) Security Key, Connect via USB-A FIDO Certified
+Yubico  Multi-factor authentication (MFA) Security Key, Connect via USB-A FIDO Certified <br>
 ## Goal meet or exceed AAL2 requirements
 Requirements: You must prove control of two factors, such as a physical authenticator (like a hardware token YubiKey )and a memorized secret (like a password PIN for ED25519-SK key and maybe the passphrase ), or a physical authenticator and a biometric factor.I dont have a biometric reader and honestly as oftern as I mess up my fingers it would not work for me and my lifestyle.
 Purpose: To provide a high level of confidence in the control of user accounts by preventing single points of failure from compromised passwords